 Your web hosting is crucial in making sure that your blog performs quick and snappy, so you won’t lose readers due to unnecessarily slow loading times.

-Sure there may be cheaper options available but SiteGround’s uptime, dependable customer service, list of benefits and insanely fast server response times are absolutely brilliant.
-In fact, we trust them so much that we host this website with them!
+Sure there may be cheaper options available but Hostinger’s uptime, dependable customer service, list of benefits and insanely fast server response times are absolutely brilliant.

-Getting an account and setting up your blog with SiteGround is actually quite simple.
+Getting an account and setting up your blog with Hostinger is really simple.
 Here’s what you need to do:

 This section is a continuation of the previous section, but we’re breaking it up into different parts for easy digestibility.

-If you get stuck during ANY one of these steps, don’t hesitate to contact us via email or contact SiteGround’s live chat support.
+If you get stuck during ANY one of these steps, don’t hesitate to contact Hostinger’s live chat support.
 They’re super helpful and will guide you through everything you need help with.

 Step 4: Designing Your Blog